LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 • Error: unknown arg

-• An ErRoR occured
+• An ErRoR occurred

 The query doesn’t match the following log messages: